 6.1.
-Simplifications of Polyhedra

-There are contexts where approximations based on general convex polyhedra, no matter which implementation is adopted, incur an unacceptable computational cost.
+Simplifications of Polyhedra.
+There are contexts where approximations based on the domain of convex polyhedra, no matter which implementation is adopted, incur an unacceptable computational cost.
 In such cases, the static analysis may resort to further simplifications so as to obtain useful results within reasonable time and space bounds.

 A first, almost traditional approach is based on the identification of suitable syntactic subclasses of polyhedra.
-The abstract domain of bounding boxes (or intervals [27]) is based on polyhedra that can be represented as finite conjunctions of constraints of the form $\pm x_i \leq d$ or $\pm x_i < d$, leading to the specification of operations whose worst-case complexity is linear in the number of space dimensions.
-As a more precise alternative, the class of potential constraints [16], also known as bounded differences [6, 32], allows for constraints of the form $x_i - x_j \leq d$ or $\pm x_i \leq d$; the abstract domain of octagons [62] also admits constraints of the form $x_i + x_j \leq d$.
+The abstract domain of bounding boxes (or intervals [CC76]) is based on polyhedra that can be represented as finite conjunctions of constraints of the form $\pm x_i \leq d$ or $\pm x_i < d$, leading to the specification of operations whose worst-case complexity is linear in the number of space dimensions.
+As a more precise alternative, the class of potential constraints [AK85, Bag97, Bel57, Dav87, Dil89, LLPY97], also known as bounded differences, allows for constraints of the form $x_i - x_j \leq d$ or $\pm x_i \leq d$; the generalization proposed in [BK89], also admits constraints of the form $x_i + x_j \leq d$, leading to the abstract domain of octagons [Min01].
 In these last two cases, the operators are characterized by a worst-case time complexity which is cubic in the number of space dimensions.
 For all of the approximations mentioned above, improved efficiency also follows from the fact that the corresponding computations are simple enough to allow for the adoption of floating-point data types: in contrast, the specification of safe and efficient floating-point operations for general polyhedra is an open problem, so that polyhedra libraries have to be based on unbounded precision data types.

 Several alternative (syntactic and/or semantic) simplification schemes have been put forward in the recent literature.
-The Two Variables per Linear Inequality abstract domain is proposed in [73], where constraints take the syntactic form $ax_i + bx_i \leq d$.
-In [69], an arbitrary family of polyhedra is chosen before starting the analysis by fixing the slopes of a finite number of linear inequalities, which are called the template constraints; linear programming techniques are then used to compute precise approximations in the considered class of shapes.
-In contrast, in [68], general polyhedra are allowed, but the corresponding operations (in particular, the poly-hull and the image of affine relations) are approximated by less precise variants so as to ensure a polynomial worst-case complexity in the size of the inputs.
-An even more flexible approach is proposed in [38], where arbitrary polyhedra are approximated, when they become too complex, by limiting the number of constraints in their description and/or the magnitude of the coefficients occurring in the constraints.
+The Two Variables per Linear Inequality abstract domain is proposed in [SKH02], where constraints take the syntactic form $ax_i + bx_j \leq d$.
+In [SSM05], an arbitrary family of polyhedra is chosen before starting the analysis by fixing the slopes of a finite number of linear inequalities, which are called the template constraints; linear programming techniques are then used to compute precise approximations in the considered class of shapes.
+In contrast, in [SCSM06], general polyhedra are allowed, but the corresponding operations (in particular, the poly-hull and the image of affine relations) are approximated by less precise variants so as to ensure a polynomial worst-case complexity in the size of the inputs.
+An even more flexible approach is proposed in [Fre05], where arbitrary polyhedra are approximated, when they become too complex, by limiting the number of constraints in their description and/or the magnitude of the coefficients occurring in the constraints.
 These more dynamic approximation schemes are promising, in particular for those applications where nothing is known in advance about the syntactic form of the constraints that will be computed during the analysis.